ngkengwooi/timelapse/README.md

 # Timelapse

-Timelapse macro photography for laboratory investigations.

-The bash script timelapse creates a timelapse video from a series of still images.
+The timelapse script creates a timelapse video from a series of still images.
 It overlays the timestamp on to each frame/snapshot, so a ticking clock appears in the lower right corner of the video.
 The timestamp is extracted from the metadata (creation date) of the image files.

 ## Usage